lilleboe/Portfolio/README.md

 └── README.md
 ```

-## Runnning
+## Running

 If you clone the repository you just need to open up portfolio.html with a browser to view the portfolio.
-You can also view the site directly by going to http://scottlilleboe.com/profile.html
+You can also view the site directly by going to http://scottlilleboe.com/portfolio.html